ananyakul/ananyakul/README.md

 ### Hi there 👋

-I'm Ananya Kulshrestha, a sophomore at MIT majoring in Computer Science / AI
+I'm Ananya Kulshrestha, a sophomore at MIT majoring in Computer Science / AI (Feel free to reach out at ananya_k@mit.edu)

 ## Awards and Recognition:
 Y Combinator Startup Challenge Winner, September 2023